an esoteric instruction as to why meditation is fruitless for some fruit-eaters

 Now, you gotta admit, that whatever your personal belief-system, and how thirsty that makes you, it's refreshing to encounter material that tells you NOT to meditate.
 And there's a delicious irony that so many bloody meditative words have been spilled based upon a misunderstood text that advises there is nothing to meditate upon.

 One of the six sages.Thangkas painted by Shawu Tsering and photographed by Jill Morley Smith are in the private collection of Gyurme Dorje.
-First, in overview: You stumble on a bunch of stuff that you try to put together in a sensible way.
+You stumble on a bunch of stuff that you try to put together in a sensible way.
 You fail miserably.
 But your very failure shows you that the bunch of stuff was once a coherent whole.
 Because among that stuff are bits and pieces that shouldn't be there, couldn't be there, don't seem to belong there.
 And the mere fact they ARE there suggests the broken and distorted shape of what once might have been there.

 Put it another way.
 You have lots of money.
 You put together a think-tank of the best and brightest persons on the planet.
 The think-tank has a research team that includes the world's best archaeologists, historians, anthropologists, physicists, philosophers, mathematicians, psychologists, astronomers and more.
 There's also a communication team comprising the best scriptwriters, novelists, dramatists, editors, film directors and TV producers in the world.